 I have spent many hours speaking at length with the generals who are running our wars in the Middle East, like David Petraeus, and James E. Cartwright.

-To get the boots on the ground view, I attended the graduation of a friend at the Defense Language Institute in Monterey, California, the world’s preeminent language training facility.
+To get the boots on the ground view, I attended the graduation of a friend at the Defense Language Institute (DLI) in Monterey, California, the world’s preeminent language training facility.

-With the planet’s fastest growing population, Muslims are expected to double from one to two billion by 2050, the terrorists can breed replacements faster than we can kill them.
+With the planet’s fastest growing population (Muslims are expected to double from one to two billion by 2050), the terrorists can breed replacements faster than we can kill them.
 The US will have to maintain a military presence in the Middle East for another 100 years.

-They are taught not just language, but also the history, culture, and politics of the region as well.
-I found myself discussing at length the origins of the Sunni/Shiite split in the 7th century, the rise of the Mughals in India in the 16th century, and the fall of the Ottoman Empire after WWI, and this was with a 19 year old private from Kentucky whose previous employment had been at Wal-Mart!
+They are taught not just the language, but also the history, culture, and politics of the region as well.
+I found myself discussing at length the origins of the Sunni/Shiite split in the 7th century, the rise of the Mughals in India in the 16th century and the fall of the Ottoman Empire after WWI.
+This was with a 19-year-old private from Kentucky whose previous employment had been at Walmart!
 I doubt most Americans his age could find the Middle East on a map.

 He then spent the rest of the war working for the OSS in China.
 I know this because I shared a desk in Tokyo with Al for nearly ten years.
 His picture is there in all his youth, accepting the Japanese surrender in Korea with DLI graduates.